Current Exhibitions

 Featured Artists: Mario Loprete, Sheridan Hathaway and Andres Palacios

-The Bill and Patty Gorelick Galleries will open a new exhibition at Harris Conference Center featuring the best of the College’s permanent art collection alongside featured artists Mario Loprete, Sheridan Hathaway and Andres Palacios.
+The Bill and Patty Gorelick Galleries presents an exhibition at Harris Conference Center featuring the best of the College’s permanent art collection alongside featured artists Tuan Mai, Itala Flores, Sheridan Hathaway and Andres Palacios.

-Works from the College’s collection exhibit a variety of works from former Central Piedmont students with a special highlight on Loprete, a mixed media artist, and ceramic artists Hathaway and Palacios.
-“A Celebration of Art” is certain to deliver a diverse selection of 2D and 3D artwork for the 2024 year.
+Works from the College’s collection exhibit a variety of works from former Central Piedmont students.
+“A Celebration of Art” is certain to deliver a diverse selection of 2D and 3D artwork for the 2025 year.

 _____________________________